In May, Kia revealed its version of the Hyundai Ioniq 5, known as the EV6, and both are launching 2022 models.

 All vehicles based on the E-GMP platform will have well over 200 miles of range and the ability to charge from 10% to 80% in as little as 18 minutes thanks to 800-volt hardware and an 11-kw onboard charger.
 In the case of the EV6, Kia says it targeting 300 miles of range with the 77.4-kwh pack and the ability to add 70 miles of range in less than five minutes of charging.
 EPA ratings will be announced closer to the market launch.

 Multiple configurations will be offered.
-The range starts off with the EV6 and EV6 GT-Line grades offering a choice of 58.0- or 77.4-kwh batteries, with rear- or all-wheel drive.
-Power figures start at 167 hp and 258 lb-ft of torque with the small battery and RWD.
-A 218-hp version with the 77.4-kwh battery pack and rear-wheel drive will be offered, as will a version with 313 hp and 446 lb-ft, the larger battery, and AWD.
+The range starts off with the EV6 for $42,115 and EV6 GT-Line for $52,415 grades offering a choice of 58.0- or 77.4-kwh batteries, with rear- or all-wheel drive.
+Power figures start at 167 hp and 258 lb-ft of torque with the small battery and RWD capable of an EPA-rated range of 232 miles.
+A 225-hp version with the 77.4-kwh battery pack and rear-wheel drive will be offered with up to 310 miles of EPA-rated range.
+The dual-motor AWD GT-Line features features the larger 77.4-kwh battery with 320 hp and 274 miles of EPA-rated range.
 That last version will be able to accelerate from 0-60 mph in 5.1 seconds.

 For performance fans, Kia will offer an EV6 GT with 576 hp and 546 lb-ft torque.
 It will be capable of dashing to 60 mph in less than 3.5 seconds.
 The EV6 GT will also feature a software-based limited-slip differential for getting the power down during cornering.